oodafeisrael/airbnb-clone-project/README.md

 All these ensures that the backend is robust against common vulnerabilities and aligned with best practices for securing modern web applications.

+CI/CD Pipeline:
+CI/CD means  Continuous Integration** and **Continuous Deployment/Delivery.
+It is a set of practices and tools that automate the process of building, testing, and deploying code.
+With CI/CD pipelines, changes made to the codebase are automatically validated and pushed to production or staging environments after passing defined quality checks.

+Why It Matters for This Project

+For the AirBnB Clone project, implementing CI/CD pipelines ensures:
+- Consistent deployments** with fewer human errors
+- Faster development cycles**, allowing frequent updates and improvements
+- Automated testing**, which maintains code quality and catches bugs early
+- Reliable builds** that are always in a deployable state

+This enhances collaboration across the team, supports Agile development, and provides a professional workflow similar to industry standards.

+Tools That Can Be Used

+- GitHub Actions : Automates testing, building, and deployment directly from GitHub.
+- Docker : Ensures that the application runs in consistent environments across development, testing, and production.
+- Docker Compose : Manages multi-container services for easier orchestration.
+- Heroku, AWS, Render, Railway : Are cloud platforms that can be used as deployment targets for the project.
+- PostgreSQL Service in CI : Adds a test database for running integration tests.
+  These tools will help to maintain maintain high quality, rapid iteration, and secure, automated deployments from development to production.